TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:31:57 EST 2020

 Vienna, Austria-based design studio, est. 2002 by Peter Olschinsky and Verena Weiss.
 They published the type family Ato (2012), which has Sans, Slab and Display (art deco) subfamilies.
 Outer Space (2012), Sato (2012, a bilined display typeface), Neopolis (2012, futurismo), Deconstruct (2012), Chaos (2012) and Construct (2012) are experimental.
 Bato (2012) is an alchemic type family.
 And Vato (2012) is a wonderful brushy poster headline face.

 Type and graphic design competition, open to typefaces designed in Germany, Austria and Switzerland.
 Past winners were often selected for certain corporate projects, not for type design per se.
-The 2011 competition is the 43rd in this series.
+The type awards since 2006 are on-line.
+The competitions are numbered.
+For example, 2013 is the 45th competition.
 [Google] [More] ⦿

-Austrian graphic designer located in Barcelona.
+Austrian graphic designer and illustrator located in Barcelona.
 She created the ornamental caps alphabet Reproduction (2012).
+In 2014, she made the Escher-inspired typeface Oxymora.
+In 2019, Birgit Palma and Daniel Triendl co-designed the colorful textured caps typeface Kenya.

 Dan X. Solo in his Dover book "Moderne Alphabets" shows an identical face, renamed Zelda.
 In 2009, Zelek pops up again in a slightly reworked version by Simon Griffin for Wired UK.
 Typophile discussion.